micronuria/envisdim_ml/code/Original_files_preprocess/Sequences_preprocess.md

 $ mv raw_16_fastq/*R2.qual fasta_qual_R2/.
 ```

-Create two text files with the primers to remove
-reate a text file with the primers information:
+Create a text file with the primers information:

 `primer_fwd.txt` that contains: forward GTGYCAGCMGCCGCGGTAA

 `primer_rev.txt` that contains: forward CCGYCAATTYMTTTRAGTTT

 After creating the needed directories, run a bash loop to trim forward primer, and then repeat with the reverse.
-Do not forget to load conda environment for Mothur prior to run the scripts.

 Forward primer:
-`trim_fwd_primer_mothur.sh`

 ```{bash}
 #!/bin/bash